 - Spoon into a 9" x 13" baking pan.

-- Drain spinach by squeezing it in several layers of paper towels.
+- Drain spinach by squeezing it into several layers of paper towels.

 - Place spinach in the food processor bowl (you don't even have to clean the bowl.)